 To update via A-Net, make sure that no RS-232 or MIDI VDC resources are configured on the Control Master.
-(Refer to the Virtual Data Cable information page 33.)
-Then, enter Managed Mode by pressing the Managed button on the Control Master.
+(Refer to the Virtual Data Cable information elsewhere in this document.)
+Then, enter Managed Mode by pressing the MANAGED button on the Control Master.